Best Free Field Service Software in 2026 (Actually Free, Not Freemium)

 | Storage | Google Drive | Free (15GB) |

-This stack works for a solo operator doing 5–10 jobs per week.
-Beyond that volume, the manual effort of managing it all costs more in time than any subscription would.
+This stack works for solo operators doing 5–10 jobs per week.
+Beyond that volume, your time managing it manually costs more than any subscription.

-1. **You’re spending more than 5 hours per week on admin** (scheduling, invoicing, customer follow-up)
+- You spend over 5 hours per week on admin (scheduling, invoicing, follow-ups)

-2. **You have any employees or crew members** — coordinating with multiple people without proper software is painful
+- You have any employees or crew members

-5. **You want to send automated reminders, follow-ups, or rebooking nudges**
+- You want automated reminders or rebooking nudges

-6. **You want online booking integrated with your customer system**
+- You want online booking linked to your customer system

-The math is simple: at $49/month, Jobber needs to save you ~1 hour of admin time per week to pay for itself (assuming your time is worth $50/hour).
-Most users save 5–10 hours per week.
+The math is simple: at $49/month, Jobber pays for itself by saving you 1 hour of admin per week (at $50/hour).
+Most users save 5–10 hours weekly.

-– Hours spent manually doing what software would automate
+- Hours spent on manual work that software would automate

 - Lost jobs from slow customer follow-up